aleboniz/MarconiBooks5AiTeam4/docs/Test_Plan.md

 # TEST DELIVERABLES

-- .A test plan that delineates the testing phase of the development process
+- A test plan that delineates the testing phase of the development process
-- .A test specification document detailing steps in the testing procedures
+- A test specification document detailing steps in the testing procedures
-- .Test reports documenting incidents, defects and changes
+- Test reports documenting incidents, defects and changes